idiap/bob/doc/TutorialsArrays.rst

    >>> print b is a # a and b are two names for the same ndarray object True

-Furthermore, the assignment operator only creates an alias to the same **ndarray** object.
-In contrast, the **view()** method creates a new `NumPy`_ array object that points to the same memory block.
-This is known as a shallow copy.
+Furthermore, the assignment operator only creates an **alias** to the same :py:class:`numpy.ndarray` object.
+In contrast, the :py:meth:`numpy.ndarray.view` method creates a new `NumPy`_ array object that points to the same memory block.
+This is known as a **shallow copy**.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE